 Source Plan Assessed?
 Additional Measure Assessment of likely impacts from additional measures summary Recommended Mitigation measures for detailed assessments at water body level support ecology is concerned with investigations that have yet to happen NI х AB5: Assess compliance of monitored abstractions and compensation flows with licence conditions Not assessed as the measure is directed towards assessment of licence conditions, the structure of which is unknown.
 This should take account of the results from the measure above (AB4).
 Not assessed Ire х AB6: Develop water budgets This measure is directed at developing water budgets the contents of which are unknown.
-Therefore this measure is not assessed Not assessed Replace/Upgr ade • Ire AB7: Reduce abstraction demand, e.g. reduce leakage and unaccounted water, modify plumbing codes to support conservation, Positive: May lead to a reduction in the usage of water both in the domestic and industrial setting and would reduce demand on water supplies.
-Reduced demand for No mitigation required Ire \checkmark AB8: Increase available water, e.g. promote Pos infiltration of runoff, reuse of grey water or redu Positive: This is overall a positive measure as it should reduce water abstraction and therefore decrease the pressure on water supplies.
+Therefore this measure is not assessed Not assessed Replace/Upgr ade · Ire V AB7: Reduce abstraction demand, e.g. reduce leakage and unaccounted water, modify plumbing codes to support conservation, daily metering of abstracted volumes, implement small schemes with smaller demand Positive: May lead to a reduction in the usage of water both in the domestic and industrial setting and would reduce demand on water supplies.
+Reduced demand for supplies may reduce incidences of over abstraction and therefore reduce impacts on surface and groundwater quantity and quality.
+This measure may therefore have positive benefits for biodiversity.
+No mitigation required Ire \checkmark AB8: Increase available water, e.g. promote infiltration of runoff, reuse of grey water or treated wastewater, identify and build infrastructure for alternate sources Positive: This is overall a positive measure as it should reduce water abstraction and therefore decrease the pressure on water supplies.
 AA required for new infrastructure.
-Ire X AB9: Water metering and charging programmes for residential users This measure while beneficial cannot be assessed from the protected areas perspective.
+Ire х AB9: Water metering and charging programmes for residential users This measure while beneficial cannot be assessed from the protected areas perspective.
 It does have the potential however to encourage water conservation and rainwater harvesting which should be encouraged.
-Not assessed Ire IreAB10:Reduce abstraction volumesPositive: This measure would have a particularly positive effect in over abstracted catchments, and should be implemented once over abstraction has been identified.AA requi AA required.
-Ire Ire √ AB11: Altered abstraction timing Altered abstraction timing Implemented once over abstraction has been identified.
-Positive: Would reduce abstractions at sensitive times on water supplies as this measure would focus abstraction to periods when the system has adequate carrying capacity.
+Not assessed Ire \checkmark AB10: Reduce abstraction volumes Positive: This measure would have a particularly positive effect in over abstracted catchments, and should be implemented once over abstraction has been identified.
+AA required.
+Ire V AB11: Altered abstraction timing Positive: Would reduce abstractions at sensitive times on water supplies as this measure would focus abstraction to periods when the system has adequate carrying capacity.
 This would therefore reduce impacts on biodiversity at times when capacity is low e.g. during drought periods.
-No mitigation
+No mitigation required

 Source Plan Assessed?
 Additional Measure Assessment of likely impacts from additional measures summary Recommended Mitigation measures for detailed assessments at water body level Ire V AB12: Conjunctive use Positive: Overall the measure is a positive one as it tries to eliminate the over reliance on one source to the detriment of that sources water quality and biodiversity.
 However, if this involves the development of a new source, an assessment will be required.
-AA required lre √ AB13: Provision of additional storage Positive: If appropriately sited, storage would help reduce the impacts of over abstraction in times of low flow thereby protecting biodiversity.
+AA required Ire \checkmark AB13: Provision of additional storage Positive: If appropriately sited, storage would help reduce the impacts of over abstraction in times of low flow thereby protecting biodiversity.
 AA required for any new storage facility.
 Relocate Ire V AB14: Direct development to areas where capacity exists and restrict development if abstraction already at capacity Positive: This measure would reduce the potential for development in areas where drinking water sources are not adequate, and ensure this factor is taken in to account when producing development plans.
 The drinking water resource must be a critical factor in the location of development, and also must not contribute to overdevelopment of areas where this resource is in plentiful supply.
 AA required for new abstractions